 The Community Meeting Room is available for $25 up to 4 hours, and $50 for an entire day.
 The library only accepts checks made out to the Lithgow Public Library.
 The fee is non-refundable.
 Rental charges for meeting room use must be paid in advance of the event.
 Payment and billing arrangements must be made at the time of the reservation.
 The Library will invoice groups that wish to be billed.
 Any group that fails to pay their bill within 45 days of being invoiced shall be denied meeting room privileges until its account is cleared.

 Groups must cancel any reservation for the Community meeting Room by contacting Sarah Schultz-Nielsen at the Library as soon as they are aware that they no longer need the room.
 Reasonable accommodation will be made to reschedule programs that are cancelled or delayed for weather-related emergencies.
 The library reserves the right to cancel a scheduled meeting with appropriate advanced notice if the room is needed for library programming.

-Groups using the Community Meeting Room for more than 3 hours are encouraged to use street parking, to ensure there is adequate parking for all library visitors.
+Groups using the Community Meeting Room are encouraged to use street parking to ensure there is adequate parking for all library visitors.

-The Community meeting Room is equipped with a 75” Samsung Smart TV and 1 additional Bluetooth speaker.
-The library also has a projector and screen for use instead, upon request in the Meeting Room Reservation Form.
+The Community meeting Room is equipped with wifi, a 75” Samsung Smart TV, and 1 additional Bluetooth speaker.
+The library also has a projector and screen upon request in the Meeting Room Reservation Form.